venicegeo/bf-api/README.md

 ## Deploying

 1. Either `cf push` or use the normal CI build pipeline to deploy to PCF.
-2. Provide credentials to the running instance by `cf set-env bf-api SYSTEM_API_KEY <valid Piazza API key>` or via the PCF web management portal.
+2. Provide credentials to the running instance via the PCF web management portal, or from the terminal, ala:

 ```
 $ cf set-env bf-api SYSTEM_API_KEY <valid Piazza API key>